mtavkhelidze/fps-code/readme.md

 > rectangle or is rectangular.
 It’s less accurate to say it is a rectangle (
 > although that still makes sense), but to say that it has a rectangle would be
 > strange.

+* A monoid is a purely algebraic structure consisting of an associative binary operation and an identity element for that operation.
+* Associativity lets us move the parentheses around in an expression without changing the result.
+* Example monoids include string concatenation with the empty string as the identity, integer addition with 0 as the identity, integer multiplication with 1 as the identity, Boolean and with true as the identity, Boolean or with false as the identity, and list concatenation with `Nil` as the identity.
+* Monoids can be modeled as `traits` with `combine` and `empty` operations.
+* Monoids allow us to write useful, generic functions for a wide variety of data types.
+* The `combineAll` function folds the elements of a list into a single value using a monoid.
+* The `foldMap` function maps each element of a list to a new type and then combines the mapped values with a monoid instance.
+* `foldMap` can be implemented with `foldLeft` or `foldRight`, and both `foldLeft` and
+  `foldRight` can be implemented with `foldMap`.
+* The various monoids encountered in this chapter had nothing in common besides their monoidal structure.
+* Typeclasses allow us to describe an algebraic structure and provide canonical instances of that structure for various types.
+* Context parameters are defined by starting a parameter list with the `using` keyword.
+At the call site, Scala will search for a given instance of each context parameter.
+Given instances are defined with the `given` keyword.
+* Context parameters can be passed explicitly with the `using` keyword at the call site.
+* Scala’s `given` instances and context parameters allow us to offload type-driven composition to the compiler.
+* The `summon` method returns the given instance in scope for the supplied type parameter.
+If no such instance is available, compilation fails.
+* The `Foldable` typeclass describes type constructors that support computing an output value by folding over their elements—that is, support `foldLeft`, `foldRight`, `foldMap`, and `combineAll`.